- What is prostate cancer?

 - Certain medicines: Taking male hormones like testosterone (or other medicines that raise testosterone levels) may cause a rise in PSA.

 Some things might cause PSA levels to go down (even if cancer is present):

 - 5-alpha reductase inhibitors: Certain drugs used to treat BPH or urinary symptoms, such as finasteride (Proscar or Propecia) or dutasteride (Avodart), may lower PSA levels.
-These drugs can also affect prostate cancer risk (this is discussed in the section “Can prostate cancer be prevented?”).
-You should tell your doctor if you are taking these medicines because they may lower PSA levels and require the doctor to adjust the reading.
+These drugs can also affect prostate cancer risk (discussed in the section “Can prostate cancer be prevented?”).
+You should tell your doctor if you are taking these medicines because they may lower PSA levels, so the doctor might need to adjust the reading.

 - Obesity: Obese (very overweight) men tend to have lower PSA levels.